-

 Absences:

 Academic Integrity: All students are held accountable to the CVHS Academic Honor Code as well as HISD policies regarding academic integrity/cheating.
 The CVHS Academic Honor Code may be found in full in the CVHS Student Handbook/Planner and CVHS Website.
 To supplement these policies, we would like to remind students that cheating, copying, talking during assessments, and plagiarizing will not be tolerated in this course.
 All assignments, handouts, notecards, homework, etc. are expected to be completed INDIVDUALLY by the student unless EXPLICITLY stated in the assignment instructions.
 It should be noted that academic dishonesty extends to any student aiding another student by providing test answers, quiz answers, assignment answers, or any disclosure of in-class activities prior to the other student having received the activity/information directly from the teacher.
 Having unauthorized materials (papers, phones, smart watches, etc.) in sight – or with the potential to be viewed--during an assessment is considered an act of academic dishonesty.
 Any student displaying academic dishonesty will face the full consequences of their actions.
 In like manner, the student will receive a “P” in conduct and a zero on the assignment/assessment.
 There will not be an opportunity to make up the assignment.
 Academic Integrity applies to ALL parties involved, not simply the individual receiving assistance.
-All Academic dishonesty will be reported to administration immediately and students may be exited from Carnegie after their third infraction.
+All Academic dishonesty will be reported to the administration immediately and students may be exited from Carnegie after their third infraction.

 Extra Help: